 Robert Jensen is the author of three recent books, each of which demonstrates that normal and seemingly healthy American lives are actually anything but normal and healthy.
 For one thing, instead of being the norm, their modes of “normal” thought and behavior are those of a small, insulated, and relatively well-off percentage of the world’s population.
 And instead of being “healthy,” ordinary American thought and behavior take forms that are debilitating and destructive, both to “ordinary” people and to those they unwittingly inflict themselves upon.

-In his books and many other writings and appearances, Jensen continually does what amounts to an un-American thing—he faces up to the repressed histories and ongoing abuses of so-called normal, healthy living.
-In The Heart of Whiteness: Confronting Race, Racism, and White Privilege, published in 2005, Jensen writes as a self-conscious white person, detailing his own efforts to resist his culture’s messages that he should simply relax and enjoy his good fortune.
-Jensen simply can’t do that, though, because his hand so firmly grasps his proverbial moral compass.
+In his books and many other writings and appearances, Jensen continually does what amounts to an un-American thing—he faces up to the repressed histories and ongoing abuses that undergird so-called normal, healthy living.
+In The Heart of Whiteness: Confronting Race, Racism, and White Privilege, published in 2005, Jensen writes as a self-aware white person, detailing his own efforts to resist his culture’s messages that he should simply relax and enjoy his good fortune.
+Jensen simply can’t just lighten up, because his hand so firmly grasps his proverbial moral compass.
 In terms of race, that compass steadily guides him toward action that counters the effects of his white training on himself and others.

 Jensen often makes such blunt statements, claims that many ordinary people would find absurd.
 In this case, they might think that Jensen hates white people themselves, people who are guilty of nothing more than the simple coincidence of having been born with white skin.
 However, understanding Jensen’s statement that way requires decontextualizing it, and then reacting with a knee-jerk unwillingness to find out why another white person would say such a thing.
 Jensen goes on to explain that he doesn’t “mean that white people should hate themselves for having white skin, something they were born with.”
 Instead, they should acknowledge that they “live in a white supremacist society and benefit from white privilege.
 We should hate that fact . . .”